Workshops, Activities & Demonstrations

 Boatbuilding and Woodcraft - Fudge the Boat Builder

-Herb Identification : Battle Herbal Clinic
+Static Herb Walk: Battle Herbal Clinic

 Making a Birch Bark Pot-Axe and Paddle Bushcraft